ranfysvalle02/attention-and-weights/README.md

 Attention is the **representation layer** between raw tokens and the output decision.
 Training doesn't learn to read tokens directly — it learns to read attention's *output*.
 The **context vector** is the shared language between the transient (prompt-dependent) and permanent (weight-dependent) systems.

+> Training doesn't learn to read tokens directly; it learns to read attention's output

 ## Latest demo

 A pure-Python implementation of the **attention mechanism, Q/K/V projections, and a gradient descent loop** — using only Python's standard `math` library.
 It demonstrates how changing **"fastest"** to **"safest"** alters the context vector and **flips the output (Redis vs. Postgres)** *without changing the frozen weights* — showing how attention dynamically routes context by reshaping the question, not the knowledge.